Garrett Cooper Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The Mets pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets have a 5.19 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Mets have a 4.90 team ERA that ranks 18th among all league pitching staffs.

-- The Mets allow the fifth-most home runs in baseball (13 total, 1.9 per game).
+- Mets pitchers combine to allow the fifth-most home runs in baseball (14 total, 1.8 per game).

-- The Mets are sending Megill (1-0) to the mound to make his second start of the season.
+- The Mets will send Senga (1-0) to the mound to make his second start of the season.

-- His most recent appearance was on Saturday against the Miami Marlins, when the right-hander tossed five innings, surrendering two earned runs while allowing six hits.
+- The righty last appeared on Sunday against the Miami Marlins, when he threw 5 1/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.